HarshitNTiwari/gowc/README.md

 ```

 The default values of these flags is `false`.

+You can also use the `-help` flag to see these help messages on your terminal.

 4. Here is an example to get the number of words in the input text file: